ma-sharifi/recipeapi/how_to_run.md

 ```

 ### Log file
-The level of log in default mode is DEBUG and in production by defualt is INFO.
+The level of log in default mode is DEBUG and in production by default is INFO.
 You can change t in `application` properties file

 ```shell